Do You Really Need a Rangehood? Pros, Cons, and Expert Advice

 So, Do I Really Need One?

-In most modern kitchens, the answer is yes.
+In most modern kitchens, yes.
 Whether for health, comfort, cleanliness, or resale value, a rangehood offers clear benefits.
-That said, if you rarely cook or have alternative ventilation, it may not be essential.

-Ultimately, consider your cooking style, kitchen layout, and long-term plans.
+Ultimately, consider your cooking habits, kitchen layout, and long-term plans.

 Remember that your unit is an investment in your kitchen’s air quality and overall experience.